po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 ```

-This step allowed us to insert our employee photo onto our graphic object with specific location coordinates, as well as specific size dimensions using Rectangle.
+This step allowed us to insert our employee photo onto our graphic object with specific location coordinates, as well as specific size dimensions using `Rectangle`.

 So how do we check this step to see if we are going in the right direction?